trivago/influxdbviewer/README.md

 * add support for version 0.9 => coming very soon
 * maybe add auto completion for queries?
 * add date/time picker to script for adding annotations
+* when selecting a query from the history: exchange text in result state box to "not run yet, invalid results" or something